cybertraining-dsc/hid-sample/project-paper/README.md

     make check

-whcih provides a conveneient way to check your latex code.
-Naturally you need to have the full version of LaTeX whcih includes chktex which thsi make tag calls.
+which provides a conveneient way to check your latex code.
+Naturally you need to have the full version of LaTeX whcih includes chktex which make check calls.

 Compiling the report
 --------------------